smallmedia/ckan/README.md

 Showcase will create it's tables.
 CKAN timeout when Showcase is enabled for the first time. to solve the problem you need to disable all plugins.
 Edit the local config file: `sudo vi /etc/ckan/default/ckan.ini` and comment out the `ckan.plugins` line. then add this line instead: `ckan.plugins = showcase` and run the CKAN.
 After creating the tables, enable all plugins again.

+at the end, restart the webapp: `service supervisor restart`